levinspiekermann/monolithfly/README.md

 ## 💬 Contact Me

-If you have any questions or would like to collaborate on a project, feel free to reach out to me my Discord Name **Fly#0404**.
+If you have any questions or would like to collaborate on a project, feel free to reach out to me on Discord: **fly1337**.

 [![Discord Presence](https://lanyard.cnrad.dev/api/860614454915760138)](https://discord.com/users/860614454915760138)